opencast/opencast/docs/guides/admin/docs/configuration/episode-id-roles.md

 Enable `episode.id.role.access` in `etc/custom.properties`.

 To make this work for the Admin UI and External API, the Elasticsearch Index needs to be updated with modified ACLs.
-You can achieve this by calling the /index/rebuild/AssetManager/ACL endpoint AFTER enabling this feature in the aforementioned configuration files.
+You can achieve this by calling the `/index/rebuild/AssetManager/ACL` endpoint **after** enabling this feature in the aforementioned configuration files.
 The endpoint will reindex only event ACLs.